 Step 5.
 Select VM Size

-At the VM size step of the wizard, you can select the size for the Azure proxy VM and specify which storage account you want to use to deploy the Azure proxy VM:
+At the VM size step of the wizard, you can select the size for the Azure restore proxy appliance VM and specify which storage account you want to use to deploy the Azure restore proxy appliance VM:

-- From the Size list, select the size for the Azure proxy.
+- From the Size list, select the size for the Azure restore proxy appliance.

 The default size is Standard_F4s_v2.
-If Standard_F4s_v2 is not available, we recommend to select a similar compute optimized VM size of the previous generation — F-series.
+If Standard_F4s_v2 is not available, we recommend that you select a similar compute optimized VM size of the previous generation — F-series.
 For example, Standard_F4, Standard_F4s.
 These sizes are sufficient to transport VM disks data to Blob storage.
-If necessary, you can select a greater size for the Azure proxy.
+If necessary, you can select a greater size for the Azure restore proxy appliance.

-Azure proxy VMs created in Veeam Backup & Replication version prior 10a have smaller sizes — Basic_A2.
-We recommend you to change sizes of such proxies to the sizes listed above.
+Azure restore proxy appliance VMs created in Veeam Backup & Replication version prior 10a have smaller sizes — Basic_A2.
+We recommend you to change sizes of such proxies to the sizes listed in this point.
 This will enhance the performance of restore to Azure.

 You can change VM sizes in Microsoft Azure Portal or deploy new proxies with the required sizes in the Veeam Backup & Replication.

 - From the Storage account list, select a storage account where Veeam Backup & Replication will store components required for Azure restore proxy appliance deployment.
 After restore, the components will be removed from the storage account.